Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Acknowledgments

 \section{Acknowledgments}

-This work was funded by MCIN/AEI/10.13039/501100011033 and ``FSE invierte en tu futuro" through an FPU Grant FPU19/03590.
-J.J.G.-R. and P.G.-M. acknowledge support from Spanish Project No. PGC2018-094792-B-I00 (MCIU/AEI/FEDER, UE), the Proyecto Sinérgico CAM 2020 Y2020/TCS-6545 (NanoQuCoCM), and CSIC Interdisciplinary Thematic Platform (PTI) Quantum Technologies (PTI-QTEP+).
-This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.
+This work was funded ``FSE invierte en tu futuro" through an FPU Grant FPU19/03590 and by {MCIN/AEI/10.13039/ 501100011033}.
+JJGR and PGM acknowledge support from Proyecto Sinérgico CAM 2020 Y2020/TCS-6545 (NanoQuCoCM), Spanish project PID2021- 127968NB-I00 funded by MCIN/AEI/ 10.13039/501100011033/FEDER, UE, and CSIC Interdisciplinary Thematic Platform (PTI) Quantum Technologies (PTI-QTEP+).
+JJGR acknowledges support by grant NSF PHY-1748958 to the Kavli Institute for Theoretical Physics (KITP).
 LT aknowledges the ``Plan Nacional Generaci\'on de Conocimiento'' PGC2018-095862-B-C22.
-The authors also gratefully acknowledge the Scientific computing Area (AIC), SGAI-CSIC, for their assistance while using the DRAGO Supercomputer for performing the simulations, and Centro de Supercomputación de Galicia (CESGA) who provided access to the supercomputer FinisTerrae.
+The authors also gratefully acknowledge the Scientific computing Area (AIC), SGAI-CSIC, for their assistance while using the DRAGO Supercomputer for performing the simulations, and Centro de Supercomputación de Galicia (CESGA) for access to the supercomputer FinisTerrae.